Trippier’s ban for Atletico paused after FIFA allows appeal

 LONDON (AP) — Kieran Trippier can play for Atletico Madrid again after FIFA paused the global extension of his ban for breaking English football’s betting rules.

-The England defender received a four-month ban in December after information linked to his 2019 transfer from Tottenham to Atletico was used by associates for betting purposes, according to the Football Association.
+The England defender received a ten-week ban in December after information linked to his 2019 transfer from Tottenham to Atletico was used by associates for betting purposes, according to the Football Association.

 The FA successfully asked FIFA to extend the suspension to apply worldwide.
 But now the world governing body is allowing Atletico to challenge that decision, which FIFA has not explained.